dapplo/dapplo.github.io/_posts/2015-01-07-first-post.md

 With having the fist dapplo "block" repository in a state where it starts to be useful, I want to present this here.

-The Dapplo [Config](https://github.com/dapplo/Dapplo.Config) block will make it easier to have a configuration in your application.
+The [Dapplo.Config](https://github.com/{{site.github_username}}/Dapplo.Config) block will make it easier to have a configuration in your application.
 There still are many things to do, but maybe you can have a look at it.